TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 79 - 9/13 (Thursday)
 Pressing on with Project 6.
 Today I got the input field working and now I can search for books and it handles errors if there are no books to be found.

+### Day 80 - 9/14 (Friday)
+Today I broke away from Project 6 and decided to spend some time on ReacJS.org in the Main Concepts area.
+When I first started studying this page I looked it and went, "Duh!"
+But now things are actually making sense.
+I'm kinda starting to "get it".
+Feels good to start to "get" React.